helgeholm/randy/README.md

 ### Maximally Uniform Functions

-The above functions are also available in maximally uniform versions, under the `best` namespace.
+The randomness functions are also available in maximally uniform versions, under the `best` namespace.

 Random integer calculations in the `randy` and `randy.good` functions are done via a modulo of a large random unsigned integer.
 This will